Houston Asset Division Attorney

 Any pension, retirement, or employee benefit plans received during the marriage are considered community property.
 This means they are subject to asset division during a divorce.
 It is possible that a judge will award a spouse a portion of the other’s employee benefits.

-Asset division may seem simple, but when an unexpected issue arises, the process quickly becomes daunting and confusing.
+Asset division may seem simple, but when an unexpected issue arises, such as which spouse gets custody of pets, the process quickly becomes daunting and confusing.
 At Holmes, Diggs & Sadler, we are ready to fight for your rights.
 We want to assist you as much as possible so that you can move on from this difficult time and begin the next chapter of your life.
 Holmes, Diggs & Sadler has the proven experience, the reputable legal team, and the compassionate client care to help you with your asset division.

 The asset division lawyers at Holmes, Diggs & Sadler are ready to help devise a legal plan tailored to your interests.
 If you are considering divorce, a Houston divorce attorney of Holmes, Diggs & Sadler can help you work towards the outcome you deserve.
 To speak with one of our skilled attorneys today, contact us at (713) 802-1777.